lloiser/go-debug/README.md

 ### Install delve

-`go-debug` tries to install/download a delve automatically.
+`go-debug` tries to install/download delve automatically.

 If this fails you can still do it manually by using this guide: https://github.com/derekparker/delve/tree/master/Documentation/installation